chickenjdk/byteutils/README.md

 # byteutils
-Some basic tools for working with binary data.
+Some basic tools for working with big endian binary data.